pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 <u who="#HOUSE CHAIRPERSON (Ms M G Boroto)"><seg xml:lang="en">the Rules Committee report which introduced a number of</seg></u>
 <u who="#HOUSE CHAIRPERSON (Ms M G Boroto)"><seg xml:lang="en">amendments to our rules.
 Some of the amendments pertain to the</seg></u>
 ```
-While having a "seg" element contain a single line of the transciption is fine, a new "u" element should only be started when the speaker changes.
-After the intitial exchange between the House Chairperson and the Chief Whip of the Majority Party, GPT-4o assigned the same speaker, the Minister of Higher Education, to each utterance, which is obviously incorrect.

-The other three outputs did not improve at all.
-While the intial formatting remained accepatble, with it likely simply copying the input snippet, the input not contained in this snippet was formated into one single "seg" element.
-This means it completely neglected to identify speaker changes and represent them accordingly.

-More generally, GPT-4o failed completely to identify languages, marking every single utterance as being in English.
-Additionally, it failed to annotate transcriber's notes, like descriptions of applause, interruptions etc.
+Although having a "seg" element contain a single line of transcription is acceptable, a new "u" element should only begin when there is a change in speaker.
+However, after the initial exchange between the House Chairperson and the Chief Whip of the Majority Party, GPT-4o incorrectly attributed all subsequent utterances to the same speaker, the Minister of Higher Education—an obvious error.
+The subsequent three outputs showed no improvement.
+While the initial formatting was acceptable—likely because it copied the provided input snippet—GPT-4o processed the rest of the input into a single "seg" element.
+This approach completely ignored speaker changes and failed to represent them correctly.
+More broadly, GPT-4o struggled with key tasks: it failed to identify languages, labeling all utterances as English, and neglected to annotate transcriber's notes, such as descriptions of applause or interruptions.

-However, it managed quite well to output a valid XML file, even if it did not follow the schema it was tasked to encode the input into.
+Despite these issues, GPT-4o did succeed in producing valid XML files, even if they failed to follow the specific schema required for encoding the input.

 ### Limitations
 Problems: specific world knowledge that is needed to fill in the metadata, size of context window, computational power/resources.
 Prompt Engineering on local LLMs (Why it doesn't work for this specific case, why it didn't work for us.) -> the limited context window paired with the large input, the inability to work with unaltered text, computational issues/hardware issues.
 Batching didn't work.

-Note for limitations: we do not populate the metadata files, because very specific real world knowledge would be needed, and it is easier and computationally more efficient to populate this metadate with a rule-based approach once the base xml of the speeches themselves are parsed/created by the LLM.
+Note for limitations: we do not populate the metadata files, because very specific real world knowledge would be needed, and it is easier and computationally more efficient to populate this metadate with a rule-based approach once the base XML of the speeches themselves are parsed/created by the LLM.
 Many members of the SA parliament do not have their birth date published online.